zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Reason:**

-  The server has added the plugin with plugin identifier %s to its bootstrapped list of plugins.
+  The server has added the plugin with _plugin identifier_ to its bootstrapped list of plugins.
 It also emits a `pluginAdded` event.

   **Action:**